 This is a one-time import from Google Tasks.
-Once you’ve moved your tasks to GQueues, you should ignore or delete the tasks in Google Tasks, since changes made by you and collaborators are only visible within GQueues.
+Once you’ve moved your tasks to GQueues, you should delete (or at least ignore) the task lists in Google Tasks, since changes made by you and collaborators are only visible within GQueues.

 Try sharing your tasks now and experience the gains from managing work collaboratively with your team!